Big Boss Vette

 Diamond Alexxis Smith (born October 16, 1997), better known by her stage name Big Boss Vette, is an American rapper from St. Louis, Missouri.

 Career

-Big Boss Vette first went viral in 2015 for creating her own version of Dej Loaf's song "Try Me".
 In 2019, she published her first song, "Dog Ass Nigga".
 Vette signed to Republic Records after her song "Bad Bitch" saw success on YouTube.
 In January 2022, Arielle Lana LeJarde of Pitchfork called Vette's song "Heavy" the must-hear song of the day.
 Her song "Snatched" achieved viral success on the social media application TikTok.
 XXL called the song a "summer staple".

 Personal life

 Vette was shot in 2016 during a fight.